If you have received a parking fine you can pay it online using the details shown on your ticket.

 - unauthorised parking in a disabled persons parking bay

-- parking for longer than two hours in a short stay car park
+- parking for longer than four hours in a short stay car park

 - parking of a prohibited vehicle class in a car park

 - parking for more than 72 hours in a long stay car park